nodeGame/nodegame/doc/README.md

 ## Technology

 nodeGame is 100% javascript code.

+### Server

+It order to run the server you need to have [node.js](http://nodejs.org) installed on your machine.

+### Client

+The client makes use

-It is built upon [node.js](http://nodejs.org) and  [socket.io](http://socket.io) and it is designed to integrate seeminglessly with other libraries.
+  [socket.io](http://socket.io) and it is designed to integrate seeminglessly with other libraries.

 ## Targeted audience